 Use of the updated population controls will have a noticeable effect on estimated totals for some population subgroups.
-The article Adjustments to Household Survey Population Estimates in January 2022 compares some 2021 CPS estimates for those aged 16 and older "as published" with those that would have been generated had the updated population controls been used.
-Among the more notable increases were for the following subgroups: those aged 16-19 (about a half million more, a 3.5 percent increase); and Asians (170 thousand more, a 1 percent increase).
+The article Adjustments to Household Survey Population Estimates in January 2023 compares some 2022 CPS estimates for those aged 16 and older "as published" with those that would have been generated had the updated population controls been used.
+The more notable increase among the subgroups was for Asians (440 thousand more, a 2.6 percent increase).
 Corresponding changes were thus anticipated for MEPS full year data beginning with the 2021 MEPS PUF.

-3.5.9 Coverage
+3.5 Coverage

 The target population associated with this MEPS database is the 2021 U.S. civilian, noninstitutionalized population.
-However, the MEPS sampled households are a subsample of the NHIS households interviewed in 2017 (Panel 23), 2018 (Panel 24), 2019 (Panel 25), and 2020 (Panel 26).
+However, the MEPS sampled households are a subsample of the NHIS households interviewed in 2017 (Panel 23), 2018 (Panel 24), 2019 (Panel 25), and 2020

+(Panel 26).
 New households created after the NHIS interviews for the respective panels and consisting exclusively of persons who entered the target population after 2017 (Panel 23), after 2018 (Panel 24), after 2019 (Panel 25), or after 2020 (Panel 26) are not covered by MEPS.
 Neither are previously out-of-scope persons who join an existing household but are unrelated to the current household residents.
 Persons not covered by a given MEPS panel thus include some members of the following groups: immigrants, persons leaving the military, U.S. citizens returning from residence in another country, and persons leaving institutions.
 Those not covered represent a small proportion of the MEPS target population.